Tunable helical crystals: Introduction

-On the other hand, similar structures with shorter distance between etched holes, and, therefore, stronger tunneling coupling between HES corresponding to neighboring holes could demonstrate tunneling transport even in the insulating phase, when the Fermi level is deep in the bulk gap.
+The distance between holes in these experiments was sufficiently large, so the holes were not tunnel-connected.
+On the other hand, similar structures with a shorter distance and, therefore, stronger tunneling coupling between neighboring etched holes could demonstrate tunneling transport.
 Moreover, tunneling barriers between holes can be controlled by gate electrodes.
-This way, one can fabricate one- or two-dimensional array of tunnel-coupled HES.
-Such system represents a helical crystal.
+This way, by using 2D topological insulator with etched holes one can fabricate one- or two-dimensional array of tunnel-coupled HES, i.e. a helical crystal tunable by gate electrodes.

-In this work, we consider the simplest realization of the helical crystal, namely, one-dimensional (1D) periodic array of closely placed identical etched holes.
+In this work, we consider the simplest realization of the helical crystal, namely, 1D periodic array of closely placed identical etched holes.
 Specifically, we consider transport through the superlattice formed by HES existing on the boundaries of these etched holes and coupled to each other by contacts, characterized by general scattering matrix, see Fig.~\ref{fig:1Crystal}.
 The most important property of such a crystal is its tunability.
 The band structure of the crystal can be controlled by both gate electrodes and external magnetic field.
 Indeed, the external magnetic field can change flux through a hole thus changing the interference conditions.
 An additional control is achieved by using different types of gate electrodes (see Fig.~\ref{fig:nring}).
 Modern technology allows one to apply both back gate covering all system or part of the system and individual gates to holes thus creating ``defects'' in the crystal structure or periodic modulation of the structure.
 Importantly, tunnel-coupling is not the only way to connect HES belonging to different etched holes into a crystal.
 Effective coupling between holes in the regime of bulk insulator can be also realized by fabricating ballistic contacts between holes made from normal (non-topological) materials.
 Then, by using special configuration of the gate electrodes one could change transparency (scattering matrix) of such contacts.